 - 1. The GOsC recognises that the non-executive members12 of its governance structure are a most important and valuable resource.
 The success of the GOsC in fulfilling its statutory duties and strategic objectives will depend, to a considerable extent, on the work and expertise of the members of its governance structure.
 Through an effective scheme of annual performance reviews, the GOsC aims to ensure that the efforts of non-executives are effectively aligned with the organisation's strategic objectives, to provide a means of developing individuals and to enhance overall performance.
 Gathering feedback about members of the governance structure is a valuable part of the process and is part of the role of all members. - 2.
 On appointment, all members of the governance structure commit to engaging constructively in the annual performance review process.
 The purpose is to: - a.
-Give members an opportunity to reflect on their achievements and successes - b.
+Give members an opportunity to reflect on their achievements and successes or for new members what they would like to achieve in their first months/year - b.
 Provide members with an opportunity to learn from what has not gone as expected - c.
 Give members time to agree with their reviewer what they will be doing over the 12 months to follow - d.
-Help members to identify any development needs to support them in their role - 3.
+Help members to identify any development needs to support them in their role. - 3.
 These guidance notes are intended to assist all participants in the performance review scheme.